A woman spending time in deep sleep. She's asleep under the covers in a dark bedroom.

 Share:

 Well, optimum sleep is more than just the number of hours you get each night.
 It’s also a bit of a complicated puzzle involving sleep cycles and stages, each with its own purposes and benefits.
-And if you’re trying to boost the quality of your shut-eye, looking at your deep sleep can be particularly beneficial to understand how it all fits together.
+And if you’re trying to boost the quality of your shuteye, looking at your deep sleep can be particularly beneficial to understand how it all fits together.
+But what defines this stage of rest, and how much deep sleep do you need?

 What Is Deep Sleep?

-In short, deep sleep is an important stage in the sleep cycle, and it’s key for keeping your mind and body in tip-top shape.
-But what does that mean exactly?
+Deep sleep is an important stage in the sleep cycle that’s key for keeping your mind and body in tip-top shape.
+But what does that entail exactly?

 While you might be ready to check out when your head hits the pillow, the work is just beginning for your body and brain.
 From the time you declare lights out to hitting snooze on your alarm, your body will likely go through four to five (and sometimes six) sleep cycles, with each cycle lasting about 90 to 120 minutes, according to the Cleveland Clinic